iterorganization/IMAS-Java/doc/api_ids.rst

     .. java:method:: public void validate()

         Validate the IDS coordinate consistency.
+The method should always be tested for exception/errors while it is being executed.
+A ValidationException can be raised if a coordinate inconsistency is found.
+Nothing occurs if the data are valids.

         :example: .. literalinclude:: code_samples/ids_validate